 - grammar and punctuation – they’re the heart of the craft.

-Don’t make mistakes, because the reader may think you can’t use your tools, and not trust your finished product.
+Do not make mistakes, because the reader may think you cannot use your tools, and not trust your finished product.
 Watch your commas.
 Understand the way sentences are constructed.
 Read a grammar book.